Seasonal Affective Disorder

 Symptoms of seasonal affective disorder

-Seasonal affective disorder is a type of depression that is specific to one season.
-Symptoms are broadly the same as for major depression, including:
+Symptoms are broadly the same as for major depression, though specific to one season, including:

 - Low mood most of the day, throughout the season